Last Updated: June 2025 | Reviewed by Abbie Jacobs

 Massachusetts APRN License Renewal

-APRN authorization renews biennially alongside RN licensure with a $150 renewal fee.
+APRN authorization is renewed biennially alongside RN licensure, accompanied by a $150 renewal fee.
 Requirements include:

 - Continuing Education: 15 contact hours annually (5 hours in pharmacology for prescriptive authority)